 These things are but a part of the overwhelming "presumptive evidence" for reincarnation.
 To deny it — to say, "I do not want to come back to earth" — is hardly enough.
 There is a general tendency in human nature to adopt the easiest way, to think that because we find a certain course unpleasant and another one more agreeable we must be allowed to please ourselves.
 And this in spite of the fact that the very sorrows and difficulties we are so tired of are there to convince us to the contrary.
 Mankind must somewhere meet the consequences of its thoughts and actions, its failures and moral victories.
 Why not here on this earth, where he can reap the harvest on the spot where the seed was sown?
 The following quotation carries out the idea:

-Every act we do; every good act, every evil act; every good thought we think, every evil thought that we allow to find lodgment in our minds, thereby affecting our conduct: each must have its inevitable consequent effect. . . .
-Where does that force or energy express itself in results?
+Every act we do; every thought we think, affects our conduct; thus each must have its inevitable effect, strictly proportionate to the force which gives it birth.
+The point to emphasize here is: where does that force or energy express itself in results?
 After death only, or in future lives?
-The answer is both, but mostly the latter, in future lives on Earth, because an earth-force can find no effectual manifestation of itself in spheres not of earth. — The Esoteric Tradition., p.
-660
+The answer is both, but mostly in future lives on earth, because an earth-force can find no effectual manifestation of itself in spheres not of earth.. — The Esoteric Tradition, 3rd & rev. ed., p.
+359

 Let us remember, however, that these teachings of theosophy have nothing to do with what is called fatalism.
 We are indeed held in the grip of our present circumstances, because having intertwined ourselves by former actions into these circumstances we cannot escape them until by a reverse course of action we effect our own liberation.
 But at any moment that anyone can see and admit that he has this power, and then sets about using his will, he begins to be a master of those circumstances and can use them to bring about exactly contrary results to what they would have produced if he had tamely submitted to them.
 Thus man, using knowledge and free will, becomes increasingly master of himself and therefore of his destiny.
 Theosophy is foremost among all systems of thought in arousing us to this knowledge and realization of our power, and so leading us into creative progress and freedom.